lastweek/lastweek.github.io/docs/notes/source_code/firmware-softwares.md

 		- It's homepage explains the motivation behind it.
 Microsoft Surface is using it.
 	- A book: `Beyond BIOS Developing with the Unified Extensible Firmware Interface`.
 - Then boot loaders such as [GRUB](https://github.com/lastweek/source-grub2) and [U-Boot](https://github.com/u-boot/u-boot)
+- [iPXE](https://github.com/ipxe/ipxe), network bootloader, this is an open-source version.
+As their website says, iPXE allows you to:
+    ```
+	boot from a web server via HTTP
+	boot from an iSCSI SAN
+	boot from a Fibre Channel SAN via FCoE
+	boot from an AoE SAN
+	boot from a wireless network
+	boot from a wide-area network
+	boot from an Infiniband network
+	control the boot process with a script
+    ```

 If you are using a normal laptop or desktop, chances are, none of those firmware is used.
 Normally machines are shipped with commercial firmwares.